Current time Mersing Harbour Centre:

 In both cases, a taxi is arguably the most convenient option, but there are buses that go to Mersing as well, albeit not to Tanjung Leman, for the moment.
 However, do give Tanjung Leman a try in the below form's dropdown, as infrastructure is always getting better in this neck of the woods.

 Given that most of the available bus companies journey to Mersing only once each day, we recommend booking your bus tickets before it's fully booked.
-NOTE: Busy season is July to September!
+NOTE: Peak season is August till October

 If you prefer the comfort and convenience of a private car to Mersing, click here for taxi vehicle models and pricing available.